alexbaryzhikov/nnml/Assignment3/README.md

 it's time to see how well our model does on the task that we really cared about: reading handwritten digits.

-Q: For the settings that you chose on the previous question, what is the test data classification error rate?
+> For the settings that you chose on the previous question, what is the test data classification error rate?